How to apply

 Applications for PhDs starting in September 2021 will be accepted from 5th October 2020 until 1st July 2021 (or the first working day thereafter).
 Please note that if you are wishing to commence your study at any time after September (such as January) this is only possible at the discretion of your supervisors.
 Separate deadlines apply for funding applications.

 You can access the online application and referee forms here.

 Disciplinary PhD programmes that are offered by SPAIS are:

 Interdisciplinary* programmes that are administered by SPAIS are:

-Applicants wishing to apply for SWDTP ESRC-funding should apply online by selecting the relevant PhD programme (Politics, Sociology or the relevant interdisciplinary pathway) and not the MSc Social Science Research Methods.
-This ensures that a research proposal is included in your application and we are able to consider whether we can offer suitable supervision.
-In addition to the 3,000 word research proposal required all applicants wishing to be considered for SWDTP funding must also complete the SWDTP Student Statement (Office document, 62kB) and upload this to your application.
+Applicants wishing to apply for 1+3 or +3 SWDTP ESRC-funding should apply to the relevant PhD programme and not the MSc Social Science Research Methods.
+This ensures that a research proposal is included in your application to enable us to consider whether we can offer suitable supervision.
+You need to have received an official offer from the University of Bristol before you are able to submit your SWDTP application which requires the support of your confirmed supervisory team.

 Applicants should normally hold a Masters degree from a UK university (or the equivalent) in addition to a minimum of a 2.1 undergraduate Honours degree (or the equivalent).
 International applicants whose first language is not English are required to meet the minimum language requirements outlined in Profile B (for 2019/20 entry onwards).
 This is equivalent to a score of at least 7.0 overall, with a minimum of 6.5 in other bands.
 Further information for international students wishing to apply is available from the University International Office.